GuilhermeFDiniz/course-odinproject/README.md

 The Odin Project 🧑🏻‍💻

-This is a repository for practicing and studying concepts of HTML, CSS and Javascript from "The Odin Project" course.
+This is a repository for practicing and studying for the "The Odin Project" course.
+The course content is HTML, CSS, Javascript, React.js and Node.js.
+It has alot of good projects to practice that includes a Weather App, Tic tac Toe, Calculator, Etch a Sketch, Rock Paper and Scissors, Landing Pages, Book Library and many more.

 Link for the course: https://www.theodinproject.com/